foundry-vtt-community/wiki.js/development/guides/Tabs-and-Templates/Tabs-in-AppV2.md

 3. A \_preparePartContext that sets context.tab appropriately.
 4. The standard tab handlebars template (included in 1.)

 In the examples below, the system is represented by **my-system** and **MYSYS**.
 You'll need to change these to whatever your system is using.
+This short example will have two sections that are always rendered and two tabs (traits and aptitudes), only one of which will be selected and visible at any given time

 ## static PARTS
 A static variable that has an entry for each separate slice of html that will be rendered by the app.
 This may include a page header, the standard tab template, and an entry for each tabbed page.